Infrared technology for fire protection - detect fires early

 Reliable infrared cameras as key components

 As well as the intelligent and flexible software, the infrared cameras form the core of the IRIScan FS system.
 For this, infrared cameras from the German manufacturer Optris are generally used.
 The connection of the Optris camera to the supervisory hardware and the control computer is no problem via the USB interface.
-To bridge distances of much more than 787,402 inches between PC and a thermal imaging camera, a USB server with an Ethernet connection is used.
+To bridge distances of much more than 20 meters between PC and a thermal imaging camera, a USB server with an Ethernet connection is used.
 Depending on the requirements of the particular system, IRIS will select the most suitable infrared cameras.
 “With Optris we have a very wide spectrum of different devices, so that we are always able to select the optimum resolution and the appropriate lens”, says Kirsten Köhn, explaining a key advantage of the supplier.
 IRIS also sources the accessories directly from the manufacturer.
 Depending on the environmental conditions, the infrared cameras are equipped with a weather protection housing or also a cooling housing.
 Since the infrared cameras are very compact, they are simple to integrate within the application.
-One additional important criterium in the selection according to Köhn is the reliability: We are very confident with the quality from Optris - in the past we only experienced failures very rarely.”
+One additional important criterium in the selection according to Köhn is the reliability: We are very confident with the quality from Optris – in the past we only experienced failures very rarely.”
 This means that service calls for the installed IRIScan FS systems are also very infrequent.
 “Overall in the cooperation with Optris, who also offer an unbeatable price-performance ratio, has always brought positive experiences”, summarizes Kirsten Köhn.

 Further developments of the system